Real estate is so much more than buildings

 Lease agreements determine your rights and obligations as lessor or lessee to a large extent.
 It is important to know what should be included in them, what points should be negotiated, what is normally required or accepted and how to draft it in the agreement, regardless if it involves lease-, turnkey or cooperation agreements.

-When you purchase real estate a lot needs to be taken into account such as completion of purchase agreements, defaulting on contractual obligations, purchaser's requisite due diligence, seller's duty of disclosure, limitation of liability, representations and warranties, legal and factual misrepresentation, ownership related obligations etc.
+As an owner or landlord of the real estate you can face several difficulties which need to be taken into account such as completion of agreements, defaulting on contractual obligations, purchaser's requisite due diligence, seller's duty of disclosure, limitation of liability, representations and warranties, legal and factual misrepresentation, ownership related obligations etc.

 Rights in law